syncfusion-content/winui-docs/winui/Cartesian-Charts/Legend.md

 ![Checkbox support for legend in WinUI Chart](Legend_images/WinUI_chart_legend_checkBox.png)

-The series can be collapsed by unchecking the checkbox as below:
+The series can be collapsed by unchecking the checkbox as follows:

 ![Checkbox support for legend in WinUI Chart](Legend_images/WinUI_chart_legend_checkBox_uncheck.png)

 ## Toggle Series Visibility

-The visibility of the series can be control by tapping the legend item by enabling the [ToggleSeriesVisibility](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartLegend.html#Syncfusion_UI_Xaml_Charts_ChartLegend_ToggleSeriesVisibility) property.
-By default, the value of [ToggleSeriesVisibility](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartLegend.html#Syncfusion_UI_Xaml_Charts_ChartLegend_ToggleSeriesVisibility) property is `False`.
+The visibility of the series can be controlled by tapping the legend item by enabling the [ToggleSeriesVisibility](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartLegend.html#Syncfusion_UI_Xaml_Charts_ChartLegend_ToggleSeriesVisibility) property.
+By default, the value of [ToggleSeriesVisibility](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartLegend.html#Syncfusion_UI_Xaml_Charts_ChartLegend_ToggleSeriesVisibility) property is `False.`

 {% tabs %}